nufeb/NUFEB-2/docs/source/fix_death_diameter.rst

 .. parsed-literal::

-     fix ID group nufeb/death/diameter dead-group diameter
+     fix ID group-ID nufeb/death/diameter dead-group-ID diameter

 * ID = the user-assigned name for the fix
-* group = the user-assigned group of atoms to which the fix is applied
+* group-ID = the user-assigned group ID of atoms to which the fix is applied
-* dead-group = user-assigned group denoting dead atoms
+* dead-group-ID = user-assigned group ID denoting dead atoms
 * diameter = threshold diameter (meters) below which atoms are marked as dead

 Examples